dtrotzjr/APManagedDocument/README.md

 APManagedDocument is meant to be a lightweight wrapper for UIManagedDocument created to abstract some of the messiness of creating and opening a UIManagedDocument.

+**Note:** *This library is for iOS 7+.
+Almost everything here is compatible with iOS 5 and higher but I made a decision to support some of the implicit behaviors found only in iOS 7 and above.
+Those behaviors make document storage in the cloud much simpler to manage and maintain as iOS handles what happens when iCloud is unavailable or when the user logs into a different account.
+Another reason I chose to target iOS 7 and above is that I got the impression from an Apple engineer that Core Data sync in iOS 7 is vastly superior to previous iOS Core Data sync implementations.*

 ##APManagedDocumentManager:
 This singleton is used to create and open any managed documents it manages.